robvanson/akouste/README.md

 ## Under the hood

-The *akoúste* experiments are constructed as a self-contained web page in plain HTML + CSS + Javascript.
+The *akoúste* experiments are constructed as a self-contained web page in plain HTML + CSS + JavaScript.
 Experiments can be constructed in a [self contained Web page editor](./akousteCreate.html).
 The basis is a markdown text file using [markdown-it](https://github.com/markdown-it/markdown-it) ([demo](https://markdown-it.github.io/)) [^3].
 The markdown file will have experimental settings and the stimulus table appended in a comment section at the end.
 This information can be edited directly in the markdown file, but care should be taken as the formatting requirements for settings and stimuli are rather strict.
 The markdown file is a full description of the experiment and is all that is needed to edit or recreate the experiment.
 It is advised to save the markdown of an experiment, using **Save MD...**, as it will be needed to debug or adapt the experiment.
 The markdown file can be edited in any markdown aware editor and opened again in *akousteCreate.html* using **Open a Markdown file (.md)**.

 Stimulus tables are incorporated into the experiment web page from [CSV tables](https://www.wikihow.com/Create-a-CSV-File "How to Create a CSV File: 4 Simple Methods") uploaded with the **Open a Stimulus Table** selection and upload buttons.
 Stimuli can be presented with fixed or dynamic practice items, in pseudo-randomized order, with pseudo-randomized pairs if two sounds are to be presented (sounds called **A** and **B**, else the first two stimuli in the markdown page).
 The answers are added as separate columns to the stimulus table.
 Stimulus tables can contain more information than just the stimuli which makes the results tables directly usable for analysis.